Merry we meet - Merry we meet - Merry we meet

 also learned to read the Tarot cards.

-in ninth grade at high school, she was introduced to the study of ancient Greek
+grade at high school, she was introduced to the study of ancient Greek

 and Roman religions, and comparing it to